lorien/awesome-pastebins/README.md

 # Pastebin Sites

-This is just a list of pastebin sites.
+Just a list of pastebin sites.

-There is a google custom search engine to search other these pastebin sites https://pastebinsearch.github.io

 ## How to add new website to the list